MTV (Australia and New Zealand): Optus ONE80PROJECT

-Controversies

-"Vote for Snoop" campaign
+Controversy

-In 2007 rapper Snoop Dogg was to attend the MTV Australia Video Music Awards 2007 as a co-host on 29 April but a few days prior to the event it was announced that Immigration Minister Kevin Andrews would not grant him a Visa into the country because of past criminal convictions overseas.
-In response MTV Australia organised the "Vote for Snoop" campaign through MySpace which contained videos talking about how much he wants to become an Australian citizen in different situations.
+In 2007 rapper Snoop Dogg was scheduled to attend the MTV Australia Video Music Awards 2007 as a co-host on 29 April.
+A few days before the event, it was announced that Immigration Minister Kevin Andrews would not grant him a visa into the country because of past criminal convictions overseas.
+In response, MTV Australia organised the "Vote for Snoop" campaign through MySpace, which included videos with Snoop Dogg talking about how much he wanted to become an Australian citizen.

 Links with free-to-air television

-Occasionally Australian free to air television stations look at the success of shows on MTV before purchasing them for broadcast.
-In particular, Network Ten who purchased broadcast rights to The Osbournes from MTV Networks.
-Ten was required to wait until the show had aired on MTV Australia before broadcasting on their own channel.
-Later Ten purchased rights to Jackass, Pimp My Ride (but as of 2012, is being shown on 7mate) and Laguna Beach.
+Occasionally, Australian free-to-air television stations look at the success of shows on MTV before purchasing them for broadcast.
+Network Ten purchased broadcast rights to The Osbournes from MTV Networks.
+Ten was required to wait until the show had aired on MTV Australia before broadcasting it themselves.
+Later, Ten purchased rights to Jackass, Pimp My Ride (as of 2012, this was being shown on 7mate) and Laguna Beach.

 Public broadcaster ABC also purchased the rights to animation Daria, which formerly aired during its children's programming slot, edited for content.
-As of September 2016, Daria is airing on SBS Viceland.
+As of September 2016, Daria was airing on SBS Viceland.

-As of 2009 programmes from MTV Networks are being screened on the Nine Network Channel GO!.
-The Hills is currently being broadcast on the channel.
+As of 2009, programmes from MTV Networks were being screened on the Nine Network Channel GO!.
+The Hills was also being broadcast on the channel.

-In late 2011, Network Ten bought the rights to air Geordie Shore on its channel for free to air television.
-It started airing on its digital channel "Eleven" in 2012 and continues to air as of 2013.
+In late 2011, Network Ten bought the rights to air Geordie Shore on its channel for free-to-air television.
+It started airing on its digital channel Eleven in 2012, and continued to air as of 2013.

-As of December 2019, Network 10 is now a sister operation to MTV, following the 2019 merger of CBS and Viacom.
+As of December 2019, Network 10 was a sister operation to MTV, following the 2019 merger of CBS and Viacom.

 Website

-The MTV Australia website has had a turbulent past.
+The MTV Australia website has had a turbulent history.
 It was originally hosted without a domain name by Village Roadshow.
 It gained a domain name in 1998 as mtv.com.au.
 The website was very basic and only included information about MTV Unplugged and the American VMAs.
-In 1999 the website seemed to have been abandoned completely.
-In 2000 the website simply redirected to the American MTV site before the domain expired and was locked by a holding company.
-With MTV's expansion in 2003 the site was revived but pointed towards the MTV Asia Awards.
+In 1999, the website seemed to have been abandoned completely.
+In 2000, the website simply redirected to the American MTV site, before the domain expired and was locked by a holding company.
+With MTV's expansion in 2003, the site was revived, but pointed towards the MTV Asia Awards.
 A proper MTV Australia website was launched in 2004 and has since gone through several redesigns.
 Mini sites for TRL Australia and the AVMAs were also set up.

-The site was redesigned in 2007 and free broadband video channel MTV Overdrive launched on 19 April 2007 to coincide with the MTV Australia Video Music Awards 2007, which the Overdrive Channel is only available throughout the territory.
+The site was redesigned in 2007.Free broadband video channel MTV Overdrive launched on 19 April 2007 to coincide with the MTV Australia Video Music Awards 2007.
+The Overdrive Channel was only available throughout the territory.